Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 ### Example Commit Messages

 Some example commit messages include:
-- Fix failing RouteFinder tests
+- `"Fix failing RouteFinder tests"`
-- Reworks hikes and mountain searching logic
+- `"Reworks hikes and mountain searching logic"`
-- Add tests for hike guide meta-data
+- `"Add tests for hike guide meta-data"`
-- Update pytest dependency and generate test config
+- `"Update pytest dependency and generate test config"`
-- Renames class HikeFinder to HikePlanner
+- `"Renames class HikeFinder to HikePlanner"`

 Many software teams will designate a template to follow for commit messages.

 ### My Terminal Gets Funky With Commit Messages

 Working with commit messages can often bring us to other text editor programs.
 By default, many commands around git commits use the vim program.
-The program vim is really great at displaying text.
-However, vim also uses unique navigation keys.
+The program vim is really great at displaying text!
+However, vim uses unique navigation keys.

 When a git commit command opens up the vim program, we navigate by: